SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/using-microsoft-graph-apis.md

 * [Build your first web part](build-a-hello-world-web-part.md)
 * [Connect your web part to SharePoint](connect-to-sharepoint.md)
 * [Deploy your client-side web part to a SharePoint page](provision-sp-assets-from-package.md)

+You can also follow these steps by watching this video on the SharePoint PnP YouTube Channel:

 ## Create a SharePoint Framework project for Graph API usage